gbif/hp-cryptogamie-mycologie/en/about.md

 imageLicense: Perithecia of _Arnium arizonense_ (Griffiths) N.Lundq. & J.C.Krug.
 Photo P. Silar.
 height: 70vh
 ---
-[Cryptogamie, Mycologie](https://sciencepress.mnhn.fr/en/periodiques/mycologie) is a fully refereed, international, electronic and open access journal in systematics as well as ecology and evolution of all groups of fungi.
+[Cryptogamie, Mycologie](https://sciencepress.mnhn.fr/en/periodiques/mycologie) is a fully refereed, international, electronic and diamond open access journal in systematics as well as ecology and evolution of all groups of fungi.

 It provides immediate free open access to its content in order to support and encourage a greater global exchange of knowledge.